aspnetzero/documents/docs/en/HealthChecks.md

-> Note: If you enable Health Checks UI, don't forget to change your `healthz` URL before you publish your website.
+> Note: If you enable Health Checks UI, don't forget to change your `health` URL before you publish your website.